oceanprotocol-archive/OEPs/14/README.md

 * The Assets registered in the system MUST be associated to the Actors registering the Assets
 * The Actors associated to the Assets (PUBLISHER or PROVIDER) MUST have a valid Account Id in the system
-* The information or Metadata about the Assets MUST be stored in Ocean DB
+* The information or Metadata about the Assets will be stored in Ocean DB if the user plugs a valid Ocean DB implementation
 * Only the very basic information about the Assets (ids and pricing) MUST be stored in the Decentralized VM too
-* As general rule, only the INDISPENSABLE information to run the Smart Contracts MUST be stored in te Decentralized VM
 * AGENT MUST NOT store any information about the Assets or Actors during this process

 <a name="proposed-solution"></a>